Future applicants Current applicants Schools Media Centre About Find a course Apply

 Areas of study

-Building information modelling, building surveying, construction management, construction technology, contracts administration, economics, environmentally sustainable development, information and communication technology, project management, procurement and tendering, quantity surveying and estimating, risk management.
+Building fire and safety compliance, building information modelling, building surveying, construction business strategy and finance, construction management, construction services, construction technology, contracts administration, economics, environmentally sustainable development, facilities management, infrastructure development, information and communication technology, health and safety, maintenance services and rehabilitation, project management, procurement and tendering, quantity surveying and estimating, risk management, research.

 Broaden your skill base by undertaking elective courses from a wide range of industry relevant topics.